TylerJThompson/Europa/README.md

-# Team Bandcamp
+# Europa
-CS 1666 - Group game design project
+University of Pittsburgh CS 1666 - Game Design and Implementation

 ## HOW TO PLAY
-Click executable "bandcamp" in the "Executable" folder.
+Click executable "Europa" in the "Executable" folder.
 Executable needs "res" and "music" on the same level as well as the provided .ddls (as it is in the file currently).

 ## Controls:
 Move: WASD / Arrow Keys